deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 detected than the other transitions.
 Armed with this understanding of the sample and method, you can proceed to create the fitting model.

-Start by creating the Method object to model the experimental method used to acquire the spectrum.
+Start by creating a :ref:`method_documentation` object to model the experimental method used to acquire the spectrum.
 Choose the :py:meth:`~mrsimulator.method.lib.base.BlochDecayCTSpectrum()` method since the measurement is designed to excite only the central transition of the :math:`^{27}\text{Al}` nuclei.
 From the CSDM object holding the experimental